 Certified Registered Nurse Anesthetist: Anesthesia Associates of Lancaster – Lancaster, Pennsylvania

-openings for nurse anesthetists to join our clinical team at a surgery center in Lancaster, PA and an orthopedic specialty hospital and ambulatory surgery center in York, PA.
-The schedule is Monday - Friday,
+for nurse anesthetists to join our clinical team at a surgery center in Lancaster, PA and an orthopedic specialty hospital and ambulatory surgery center in York, PA.
+The schedule is Monday - Friday, no call, no

 CRNA: BANNER UNIVERSITY MEDICAL GROUP (BUMG) – Tucson, Arizona

-– Tucson (BUMC-T).
-You’ll be involved in clinical management of patients, performance of therapeutic and diagnostic procedures, interpretation of diagnostic tests, prescribing medications, patient
+Tucson (BUMC-T).
+You’ll be involved in clinical management of patients, performance of therapeutic and diagnostic procedures, interpretation of diagnostic tests, prescribing medications, patient education,

 New CRNA Openings: $230,000 Base: Envision Physician Services – Tulsa, Oklahoma